unit logo

 4. Expenditures

-Policy Overview
+Overview

 As a major public institution, the University of Florida is held to a high level of accountability for its business practices.
 Numerous stakeholders, including students, taxpayers, alumni, the State of Florida and the federal government, have an interest in how the University spends its money.

 The University is committed to maintaining integrity and fiscal responsibility in the approval and accounting of expenditures, including University employee and guest meals or entertainment expenses that are paid by the University for business purposes.
-It is essential for the University to maintain a strong, clear and solid expenditure policy for business expenses related to hosted business meals, University functions, and entertainment.
+It is essential for the University to maintain a strong, clear and solid expenditure directive for business expenses related to hosted business meals, University functions, and entertainment.

 A clear business purpose must exist when expending any University funds.
 To ensure that resources are being used appropriately and that we are being good stewards of the funds entrusted to us consider these questions: